 Surviving 'Gone with the Wind' cast members

-Following Alicia Rhett’s death, the only surviving, credited Gone with the Wind cast members are Paris denizen Olivia de Havilland, 97; Mary Anderson, 93, who played Maybelle Merriweather; and Mickey Kuhn, 81, who played Beau Wilkes.
+Following Alicia Rhett's death, the only surviving Gone with the Wind cast members are Paris denizen Olivia de Havilland, 97; Mary Anderson, 93, who played Maybelle Merriwether; and Mickey Kuhn, 81, who played Beau Wilkes.

-Including uncredited roles, according to online sources the oldest surviving Gone with the Wind cast member is Shep Houghton, who had an undetermined role in the film.
+Including bit parts, according to online sources the oldest surviving Gone with the Wind cast member is Shep Houghton, who purportedly had an undetermined role in the film.
 As per these sources, Houghton will turn 100 on June 4, 2014.

 Alicia Rhett death